bobb34/QST/README.md

 We have 0 security vulnerabilities in our software.
 Check that against other offerings, including Learning Management System's with quiz/test abilities.
   There is no reliance on "community" to secure our software, we do that ourselves before we release the code.

-When a user takes a QST, you can be certain their mark was not tampered with.
+<H3>When a user takes a QST, you can be certain their mark was not tampered with.</H3>

   - Our single point access, with all input verified, sized and sanitized guarantees your security.